khofstadter/navigatingthedigitalworld.com/docs/cs220/cs220sp.md

 ### Guest lecture
 - Artificial Intelligence and Big Data: the new frontiers of living in a digital world by [Dr. Spyros Samothrakis](https://www.essex.ac.uk/people/SAMOT88004/Spyros-Samothrakis)

+## Week 22
+### Seminar
+- Any questions in general?
+- Essex Startup - they can come here or we can go there ...
+- Thoughts on AI and Big Data?
+- Can we discuss your progress with your logs and tasks list?

+### Guest lecture
+- Cyber Crime and Darknet by [Prof. Audrey Guinchard](https://www.essex.ac.uk/people/guinc18306/audrey-guinchard)

 ## References
 Starosielski, Nicole, Hunter Vaughan, Anne Pasek, and Nicholas R. Silcox.
 "Disaggregated Footprints: An Infrastructural Literacy Approach to the Sustainable Internet."
 In The Routledge Handbook of Ecomedia Studies, pp. 111-118.
 Routledge, 2023.
 Available online at [taylorfrancis.com](https://www.taylorfrancis.com/chapters/oa-edit/10.4324/9781003176497-13/disaggregated-footprints-nicole-starosielski-hunter-vaughan-anne-pasek-nicholas-silcox)